mikesir87/docker-docs/content/desktop/networking.md

 ### Per-container IP addressing is not possible

-This is because the Docker `bridge` network is not reachable from the host.
+The docker bridge network is not reachable from the host.
-However if you are a Windows user, per-container IP addressing is possible with Windows containers.
+However if you are a Windows user, it works with Windows containers.

-## Use cases and workarounds
+## Use cases and workarounds for all platforms

 ### I want to connect from a container to a service on the host